geraldopmj/BMI-Calculator/README.md

 # BMI-Calculator

-Repository for a BMI Calculator made with HTML, CSS and JavaScript!
+Repository for a responsive BMI Calculator made with HTML, CSS and JavaScript!
 The color of the result changes based on value!

 [Link para acessar](https://geraldopmj.github.io/BMI-Calculator/)